apparentsoft/BSManagedDocument/BSTestApps/Readme.md

 # BSTestApps

-Simple workspace with two projects, ARC and non-ARC that just loads BSManagedDocument.
+Simple workspace with one projects that just loads BSManagedDocument.
+ARC and non-ARC targets are provided (the ARC version just flips on -fobjc-arc when compiling BSManagedDocument.m).

 This serves two purposes: